 To make the movement even more efficient, they equipped it with a reworked micro-rotor, which is made of solid gold and is 0.3 mm thicker than the base version.

-As a result, the new watch sports 25 percent better power reserve (minimum 60 hours of continuous operation against 48 hours guaranteed for the Cal.
+As a result, the 5235 sports 25 percent better power reserve (minimum 60 hours of continuous operation against 48 hours guaranteed for the Cal.
 240,) while beating at a 10 percent higher speed of 23,040 vibrations per hour.

 So, in order to equip it with the annual calendar complication, it was equipped with a bespoke module that added around 1.3 millimeters to its overall diameter, almost 2.5 millimeters to its maximum height, and increased the parts count from modest 181 to more impressive 320 components.

-The whole assembly, which is called Caliber 31-260 REG QA is placed inside a humble white gold case that features a very entertaining combination of mirror-polished (the chamfered bezel and the transparent case back with a sapphire crystal) and satin-finished (case-band) surfaces.
+The whole assembly, which is called Caliber 31-260 REG QA is placed inside a humble white gold case that features an entertaining combination of mirror-polished (the chamfered bezel and the transparent case back with a sapphire crystal) and satin-finished (case-band) surfaces.

-Only 40.5 millimeters in diameter, it is less than 11 millimeters in height, which further emphasizes its role of an object of the difficult to learn art of inconspicuous consumption.
+Only 40.5 millimeters in diameter, it is less than 11 millimeters in height, which further emphasizes its role as an object of the difficult to learn the art of inconspicuous consumption.

 No funny stuff here: you can always wear such a timekeeper for a royal wedding without risking raising a regal eyebrow or two.